 In food and beverage production, texture and “mouth feel” (yes, it’s a thing) are as important as taste.
 One of the ways successful companies stay at the top of the marketplace is by ensuring their production methods are creating the most appealing product possible.
 Separating particulate matter from end products to the right degree is an important way to achieve this, and involves the use of strainers, filters and overscreens fitted to equipment.
+Knowing the difference between straining and filtration products helps your company better invest in what it needs.

 Inline strainers.
 These long strainers mechanically remove unwanted solids from liquid, gas or steam lines.
 They’re available in different lengths and diameters and can accommodate various levels of straining.
 Coarse straining often needs only the perforated back-up tube by itself.
 Medium straining might require the addition of a wire mesh overscreens.